ginclene/PublicPortfolio/README.md

         •	Technologies I worked with include ASP.NET, C#, AWS, HTML5, JavaScript, jQuery, SQL, GitLab, Visual Studio.

-Java - This contains various smaller projects and assignments from school written in Java.
+<b>Java</b> - This contains various smaller projects and assignments from school written in Java.
 Most notably, my java catalog project completed in the Spring of 2020 (~March - May 2020) with the following characteristics:

         •	Created a java-based catalog application with custom GUI to mimic an online forum.